AdobeDocs/commerce-webapi/src/pages/get-started/gs-curl.md

 ---
 title: Use cURL to Run the Request | Getting Started with Web APIs
-description: Explains cURL and how to use it in Magento.
+description: Explains how to use cURL.
 ---

 # Using cURL to run requests